 Admission to the Graduate School requires the submission of a baccalaureate degree from an accredited college or university as well as other required documents.
-Official undergraduate transcripts must accompany all applications.
+Official undergraduate transcripts for all undergraduate work (and graduate work pursued, if any) must accompany all applications.
 No application will be considered unless the complete official transcripts of the applicant's entire undergraduate (and graduate, if any) work are in the possession of the Graduate School.
-Also, no transcript will be accepted as official unless it is received directly from the registrar of the institution where the work was completed.
-Please note that certain requirements for regular admission, conditional admission, and provisional admission to the department may exceed those of the Graduate School.
-The following requirements apply to admission to the graduate program in speech-language pathology:
+Therefore, no transcript will be accepted as official unless it is received directly from the registrar of the institution where the work was completed.
+Additionally, scores for the Graduate Record Examination, three letters of recommendation and a Statement of Purpose must be submitted.